 6. Brims and Rafts

-If you don’t want to use adhesives but your 3D print is still not sticking to the bed, then printing a brim or raft might be your best option.
+If you don’t want to use adhesives but the 3D print not sticking to bed remains a problem, then printing a brim or raft might be your best option.

 - A brim is a layer of filament that surrounds the print and attaches to the first layer of your printed object.
 It is similar to a hat’s brim.
 It does not sit under the part, but just simply adds an extra layer around it.